 Author Meghan Cathlin On Her Debut Book And How To Live ‘Heart First’

-Former events coordinator turned life coach and author, Meghan Cathlin grew up in Texas and after a difficult upbringing she discovered the joys of living “heart-first.”
+Former producer of live music events turned speaker and author, Meghan Cathlin grew up in Texas, and after a difficult upbringing she discovered the joys of living “heart-first.”

 Her father committed suicide before she was 10, and she grew up without a lot of supervision in what she describes as a “dark, kind of depressing home life.”
 She started skipping school, getting into drugs and alcohol, and ultimately dropped out of school in the eighth grade.